MaryamKanwal2713/claude-code-gemini-setup/README.md

 pip install claude-code-cli
 Or install with uv tool:

+bash
+Copy code
 uv tool install claude-code
 Step 2: Verify Installation

-Run:
+Run the following command to check if the CLI is installed correctly:

+bash
+Copy code
 claude-code --version
 You should see the version number, confirming the CLI is ready.

 📂 Initialize Your Project
 Create a new project folder and initialize with Claude + Gemini AI:

+bash
+Copy code
 claude-code init my-project --ai google-gemini
 Or initialize in the current directory:

+bash
+Copy code
 claude-code init --here --ai google-gemini
 🧭 Core Workflow
 Once your project is initialized, use these commands in order:

-Define project principles
+1️⃣ Define project principles
+bash
+Copy code
 claude-code constitution

-Specify what you want to build
+2️⃣ Specify what you want to build bash
+Copy code
 claude-code specify

-Plan technical architecture
+3️⃣ Plan technical architecture bash
+Copy code
 claude-code plan

-Generate tasks
+4️⃣ Generate tasks
+bash
+Copy code
 claude-code tasks

-Implement features
+5️⃣ Implement features
+bash
+Copy code
 claude-code implement
 ❗ Tips
 Restart your terminal if commands are not recognized

 Prefer persistent installation for everyday work